digidem/osm-p2p-syncfile/README.md

 To support constant time random-access reads, appends, and deletions, an index file is maintained at the end of the tar archive.
 See [indexed-tarball](https://github.com/noffle/indexed-tarball) for more details.
 This also supports archives that span multiple files.

-## STATUS

-> seems to work / not rigorously tested [yet]

-As in, unit tests and manual command line testing all seem to work OK, but I haven't integrated this into a real application yet.

 ## Example

 Let's create two osm-p2p databases and sync a node and photo between them using an intermediary syncfile.
 Normally this syncfile would be on a USB key, and each osm-p2p database would be on a separate device.